JOB-PORTAL

 If the potential analysis yields positive results, we can also support you, upon request, in the further development of your co-location project to construction readiness – e.g., with the coordination and supplementation of the permitting planning, the expansion of the grid connection procedure, and the preparation of building permit documents.
 If required, we also accompany the technical planning up to implementation readiness (e.g., detailed design), the preparation of tenders/bids, and subsequent construction and acceptance support.

-Frequently Asked Questions about Co-Location, Battery Storage (BESS) Expansion, and a Potential Analysis
+Frequently Asked Questions about Co-Location, Battery Storage (BESS) Expansion, and the Co-Location Analysis

-A Co-Location Potential Analysis examines whether adding a battery storage system to a PV project is technically, grid-wise, permitting-wise, and economically feasible.
+A Co-Location Analysis assesses whether adding a battery storage system to a PV project is technically, grid-wise, permitting-wise, and economically feasible.
 For this, we evaluate several design and operational scenarios, transparently compare the results, and derive a clear recommendation for the next steps.

 Who is the analysis particularly relevant for?